Hansoft/HansoftCloneProjectClientPlugin/README.md

 This plugin adds a menu item to the right-click menu in Hansoft called "Create project from template".
 Under this menu there will be submenu-items for each of the projects in the current database, provided that the project name starts with "Template - " .
-When selecting a project menu you will be asked to provide a name for a new project which then will be created using the selected projetct as a template.
+When selecting a project menu you will be asked to provide a name for a new project which then will be created using the selected project as a template.
 The following information will be copied to the new project from the selected template
 project:

 * Custom columns in the schedule, product backlog, and QA section